 The University of Oregon is a place that welcomes everyone.
 No matter where you are from, what you look like, or how you identify, you are one of us and a part of our community.
 We know it's important to find support and feel safe with the people around you.
 These communities will get you started, yet there are so many more.
 Find your place, connect with others, and learn from each other.

 We want every Duck to be the best version of themselves.
 But you weren't born knowing how to navigate every situation you'll encounter while in college.
 That's OK.
 We have resources and programs here to help you make healthy decisions and support your fellow Ducks, too.
 It is important that we are here for each other and understand how our actions affect our community so that we all can have a positive experience together.
 We encourage all Ducks, if you see something, say something!
 Ducks Do Something!
 Learn more about programs and student organizations working to support a safe and healthy campus.

 Leadership and Involvement

 You are a vital part of building a better community for all Ducks.
 We have a number of opportunities in the Dean of Students Office available for you to be a leader in your community.
 Maybe you want to build stronger multicultural communities or continue a legacy built on shared values.
-It could be providing your perspective on a committee, facilitating workshops, or student employment.
+It could be providing your perspective on a committee, facilitating workshops, serving the community, or student employment.
 Wherever your passion leads you, there are opportunities waiting.